BTR-4: Description

 The layout of the BTR-4 represents a change from the older BTR-60/70/80s designed in the Soviet Union.
-The vehicle has a conventional layout similar to western designs like the German TPz Fuchs with the driver's and commander's compartment at the front of the hull, the engine and transmission compartment in the middle, and the troop compartment at the rear.
+The vehicle has a conventional layout similar to Western designs like the German TPz Fuchs with the driver's and commander's compartment at the front of the hull, the engine and transmission compartment in the middle, and the troop compartment at the rear.
 The troops enter and leave the vehicle either through the rear doors or the roof hatches, and the driver and the commander are provided with doors located on the sides of the hull.

 The BTR-4 is a more flexible design than the older BTR-60/70/80s, as the altered layout makes it easier to adapt the vehicle to specialized roles.
 The vehicle can be armed according to customer requirements.
-The prototype is armed with the locally designed New Armament Module, which is consists of one 30mm 2A72 automatic cannon, a 7.62mm coaxial machine-gun, up to four 9P135M Konkurs or Baryer anti-tank missiles (two on each side of the turret), and one 30mm automatic grenade launcher (fitted in place of the AT missiles on one left-hand side of the turret).
-It can be fitted with different turret weapons modules: the GROM module, SHKVAL module, and the BAU 23x2 module.
+The prototype is armed with the locally designed New Armament Module, which consists of one 30mm 2A72 automatic cannon, a 7.62mm coaxial machine-gun, up to four 9P135M Konkurs or Baryer anti-tank missiles (two on each side of the turret), and one 30mm automatic grenade launcher (fitted in place of the AT missiles on one left-hand side of the turret).
+It can be fitted with different turret weapons modules including the GROM module, PARUS module, SHTURM-M module, SHKVAL module, and the BAU 23x2 module.

 The BTR-4 has a maximum speed of 110 km/h.
 It can cross water obstacles at a speed of 10 km/h.
 The vehicle is powered by a 3TD diesel engine with 500 hp.
-It was reported to have been hit by several RPG rounds and multiple small-arms fire with no consequences.
+There are reports of vehicles being hit by several RPG rounds and multiple small-arms fire with no consequences.
 Slat armor can be fitted for maximum protection against RPG attacks.

 Ukrainian state defense manufacturer UkrOboronProm has unveiled a prototype wheeled armored fighting vehicle that is presently known as the BTR-4MV1.
 The new BTR-4MV1 is the latest generation of 8×8 IFV.
 The BTR-4MV1 is designed in accordance with NATO standards.
 The vehicle is based on the BTR-4 but with many new improvements.

 It differs from the previous versions mostly in a modified configuration of the vehicle's hull, which makes it possible to install additional types of protection (including the ceramic plates and explosive reactive armor) to reach the fourth and fifth protection levels in accordance with NATO standards.
 The hull rear is fitted with a ramp that not only enables troopers to enter and leave the vehicle much quicker, but also enables the armored personnel carrier to transport various large-size cargoes, including additional ammunition, spare parts, etc.